Advancing Global Health: Science Agenda for the World Health Assembly (WHA)

 • Supporting Research and Innovation Through Strategic Investments

-• Eudy Mabuza, Senior Science and Innovation Representative , Embassy of South Africa in Brussels
+• Ms. Eudy Mabuza, Senior Science and Innovation Representative , Embassy of South Africa in Brussels

 15:00 Conclusion